First Time Renting or Buying

 'Fixer-Upper' and Rebuild it Yourself?

-major renovation work yourself.
-If the work involves anything
+renovation work yourself.
+If the work involves anything that

-that requires a municipal permit they may insist that you hire a
+requires a municipal permit they may insist that you hire a licensed

 Of course most park model owners will do smaller jobs